 One nice aspect of the way this night vision works is that you’ll have vivid color, day or night, as long as things are illuminated.
 But if you find your lighting compromised your feed will be basically useless.
 Alternative options like the SkyBell HD doorbell allow homeowners to switch between color and black and white night mode so your video feed doesn’t end up in the dark – both literally and figuratively.

-Difference #2: Motion Sensitivity – As mentioned above, both the August Doorbell Cam and the Doorbell Cam Pro have support for motion detection.
+Difference #2: Motion Sensitivity – This is perhaps the biggest difference when comparing the August Doorbell vs. Pro.
+As mentioned above, both the August Doorbell Cam and the Doorbell Cam Pro have support for motion detection.
 What sets the Cam Pro apart, however, is the support for adjustable motion sensitivity.

 Being able to make your doorbell camera more alert or lax on the fly helps avoid false alarms when there’s a lot of expected activity around the front door, such as when you’re working in the front yard or your kids are playing outside.
 Conversely, increasing the sensitivity will allow for easier detection of suspicious activity when you want to be keenly aware of what’s happening around your doorstep.